USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/rules-to-know/rules.md

 * The tree must be less than {{treeHeight}} feet in height if the permit was purchased online.
 * You must leave a stump height of {{stumpHeight}} inches or less.
-* Remove all live branches from the stump.
-* Only cut trees within the National Forest boundary.
+* Only cut trees within the national forest boundary.
 * Tree-topping is prohibited.
 Cut down the whole tree.
+* Remove all live branches from the stump.
 * Another tree of similar size must grow within 8 feet of the one you cut.
-* Chainsaws are prohibited.
 * Do not remove Pacific Yew trees.

 Do not cut trees